-Remuneration for Release of Obligated Incremental NTS Entry Capacity.
+Remuneration for Release of Obligated Incremental NTSObligated Entry Capacity.

-- 19. This methodology has been developed in good faith reflecting National Grid's understanding of the statutory obligations attached to both National Grid and the Authority, and its understanding of the regulatory framework which ensures continued remuneration of properly incurred expenditure on regulated assets. - 20.
-For the avoidance of doubt, National Grid believes that any release of obligated incremental NTS Entry Capacity is subject to approval by the Authority, whether explicitly in response to a specific proposal or implicitly through application of the methodology specified in this statement. - 21.
-National Grid believes that, by giving that approval, the Authority accepts that the implications of applying this methodology, including subsequent investment undertaken by National Grid with a view to physically meeting the demand for obligated NTS Entry Capacity, should be reflected in subsequent regulatory decisions, notably regarding proposals to modify the price controls and incentives defined within the Licence. - 22.
-In this context, National Grid believes that any such approval should be regarded as establishing an expectation that associated investment should be reflected in its assumed regulatory asset value3; that any proposals for revising the quantities of obligated NTS Entry Capacity should be demonstrably consistent with the NTS Entry Capacity incentive structure (such that the terms on which capacity may have previously been released will not be significantly altered for either National Grid or Users); and that proposals for revising the NTS Entry Capacity buy-back incentive parameters should demonstrably allow for the level of incremental capacity released.
+- 25. 19.
+This methodology has been developed in good faith reflecting National Grid's understanding of the statutory obligations attached to both National Grid and the Authority, and its understanding of the regulatory framework which ensures continued remuneration of properly incurred expenditure on regulated assets. - 26.
+For the avoidance of doubt, National Grid believes that any release of obligated incremental NTS Entry Capacityobligated entry capacity is subject to approval by the Authority, whether explicitly in response to a specific proposal or implicitly through the establishment and application of the methodology specified in this statement.

+- 21. National Grid believes that, by giving that approval, the Authority accepts that the implications of applying this methodology, including subsequent investment undertaken by National Grid with a view to physically meeting the demand for funded incremental obligated NTS Entry Capacityentry capacity, should be reflected in subsequent regulatory decisions, notably regarding proposals to modify the price controls and incentives defined within the Licence. - 28.
+In this context, National Grid believes that any such approval should be regarded as establishing an expectation that associated investment should be reflected in its assumed regulatory asset value 32; that any proposals for revising the quantities of obligated NTS Entry Capacityentry capacity should be demonstrably consistent with the NTS Entry Capacityentry capacity incentive structure (such that the terms on which capacity may have previously been released will not be significantly altered for either National Grid or Users); and that proposals for revising the NTS Entry Capacityentry capacity buy-back incentive parameters should demonstrably allow for the level of incremental entry capacity released.
 National Grid believes this is consistent with the Authority's duty to ensure National Grid is able to finance its functions.